ericsink/SQLitePCL.raw/README.md

 for server platforms and with the most commonly used features enabled.
 I update this package from time to time.

-My company (SourceGear) operates a paid service at nuget.sourcegear.com which provides various native SQLite builds which are updated immediately after each SQLite release.
+SourceGear operates a paid service at nuget.sourcegear.com which provides various native SQLite builds which are updated immediately after each SQLite release.
 These include regular SQLite builds, or various options with encryption support.
 We can also provide